Lab 2: Below C Level

 4-digit, 7-segment display

-Here is the internal schematic for the four-digit 7-segment display unit:
+This is the internal schematic of the four-digit 7-segment display unit:

 7-segment schematic

 Untangling the connections can be a bit tricky.
 There are twelve pins in total: four digit pins (DIG.1, DIG.2, DIG.3, and DIG.4) and eight segment pins (A, B, C, D, E, F, G, DP).
 Each segment pin connects to all four digits; start at the pin numbered 11 and follow its connections to the A segment for each digit.
 Each digit has its own unique ground, e.g. DIG.1 is the cathode/ground pin for digit 1.
-Trace out how each of eight segments connect to this shared ground.
+Trace out how each segment connects to the shared digit grounds.

 If you turn on segment pins B and C and connect DIG.1 and DIG.2 to ground, the first and second digits both show "1" while the third and fourth digits do not show anything, because they are not connected to ground.